Module java.xml

 jdk.xml.maxXMLNameLimit Limits the maximum size of XML names, including element name, attribute name and namespace prefix and URI.
 1000 1000

 jdk.xml.isStandalone Indicates that the serializer should treat the output as a standalone document.
 The property can be used to ensure a newline is written after the XML declaration.
-Unlike the property xml-declaration, this property does not have an effect on whether an XML declaration should be written out. yes yes boolean true/false false N/A No DOMLS 17
+Unlike the property xml-declaration, this property does not have an effect on whether an XML declaration should be written out. boolean true/false false N/A No DOMLS 17

 jdk.xml.xsltcIsStandalone Indicates that the XSLTC serializer should treat the output as a standalone document.
 The property can be used to ensure a newline is written after the XML declaration.
 Unlike the property OMIT_XML_DECLARATION, this property does not have an effect on whether an XML declaration should be written out.